caltechlibrary/dataset/README.md

 _dataset_ has many limitations, some are listed below

-- the pairtree implementation it is not a multi-process, multi-user data store
 - it is not a general purpose database system
 - it stores all keys in lower case in order to deal with file systems that are not case sensitive, compatibility needed by a pairtree
 - it stores collection names as lower case to deal with file systems that are not case sensitive
-- it does not have a built-in query language, search or sorting
+- it does not have a built-in query language, search or sorting.
+Instead it relies on the SQL engine's SQL dialect for manipulating the JSON objects
 - it should NOT be used for sensitive or secret information

 _datasetd_ is a simple web service intended to run on "localhost:8485".